kubernetes-sigs/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

 A company wants to deploy multiple large language models (LLMs) to serve different workloads.
 For example, they might want to deploy a Gemma3 model for a chatbot interface and a Deepseek model for a recommendation application.
 The company needs to ensure optimal serving performance for these LLMs.
-Using an Inference Gateway, you can deploy these LLMs on your cluster with your chosen accelerator configuration in an `InferencePool`.
+By using an Inference Gateway, you can deploy these LLMs on your cluster with your chosen accelerator configuration in an `InferencePool`.
 You can then route requests based on the model name (such as "chatbot" and "recommender") and the `Criticality` property.

 ## How